azalea/gatk_setup/README.md

 Exceptions:

 1. You need to agree to a license when installing Java.
-2. You need to type "Y" a few times.
+2. You need to type "Y"

+Testing if setup is successful:

+    source ~/.bashrc

+    # GATK
+    GATK --help
+    # wait and see lots of help messages
+    # The following should also work
+    # java -jar $GATK_HOME/GenomeAnalysisTK.jar --help

+    # Picard
+    java -jar $PICARD_HOME/AddOrReplaceReadGroups.jar -h

+    bwa
+    samtools
+    htscmd
+    R
+    # in R console, type
+    # library(gsalib)